-There are a handful of ways to go about blending on your miniatures.
+There are a lot of miniature blending techniques.
 The layering painting technique is just one of them.
 It also happens to be my favorite technique and I’ll explain why.

 What is Layering?